Tag Archives: raisins

 Heat the oven to 190C.

 Leave to stand for about 10mins before serving with custard or cream or ice cream or all three.
 Oink, oink.
+It also works really well with non-dairy versions.

 It’s delicious and wonderfully comforting and warming.
 I hardly make crumble any other way now, although I might find it all a bit much come the spring time.